zachvalenta/jvns.ca/content/post/2017-02-08-weird-unix-things---cd----.markdown

 Here's the relevant section

 > An implementation may further simplify curpath by removing any
-> trailing <slash> characters that are not also leading <slash>
+> trailing &lt;slash&gt; characters that are not also leading &lt;slash&gt;
-> characters, replacing multiple non-leading consecutive <slash>
+> characters, replacing multiple non-leading consecutive &lt;slash&gt;
-> characters with a single <slash>, and replacing three or more leading
+> characters with a single &lt;slash&gt;, and replacing three or more leading
-> <slash> characters with a single <slash>.
+> &lt;slash&gt; characters with a single &lt;slash&gt;.
 If, as a result of this
 > canonicalization, the curpath variable is null, no further steps shall
 > be taken.